Letting Go Like the Sacred Tree: Dharmic Wisdom on Release, Renewal, and Inner Freedom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the post describe the tree metaphor for letting go?
+What does the sacred tree teach about letting go?